maisely/machine-learning-projects/yelp_nlp_svm.md

 ![](./img/dc_pipeline.png)

-The original dataset is obtained via the [Yelp Data Challenge](https://www.yelp.com/dataset/challenge), from which we only used the review json file of 3.82GB.
-The data is stored in an Amazon S3 bucket before it was imported to the mongoDB on the EC2 instance.
+The original dataset was obtained via the [Yelp Data Challenge](https://www.yelp.com/dataset/challenge), from which we only used the review json file of 3.82GB.
+The data had been stored in an Amazon S3 bucket before it was imported to the mongoDB on the EC2 instance.

 ![](./img/dc_mongo.png)